Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - Function names should say what they do : you can tell it from a call, without looking at the definition [CC-G20] Common smells:
     * Obvious behaviour is unimplemented [CC-G2]
     * Incorrect behaviour at the boundaries [CC-G3]
+- [A Guide to Naming Variables] :
+    * As coders our job is to communicate to human readers, not computers.
+    * Names should communicate the coder's intent so the reader doesn't have to try to figure it out.
+    * Boilerplate must be minimized, because it drains reviewers' ability to concentrate on the code.
+    * Don't Put the Type in the Name
+    * Use Teutonic Names Most of The Time
+    * Move Simple Comments Into Variable Names: We prefer good names over comments but can't replace all comments.
+    * Avoid Over-used Cliches: val, value, result, res, retval, tmp, temp, count, str
+    * Use Idioms Where Meaning is Obvious
+    * May Use Short Names Over Short Distances When Obvious -> I DISAGREE
+    * Remove Thoughtless One-Time Variables -> I DISAGREE
+    * Use Short OTVs to Break Up Long Lines & Complicated Expressions

 ## Functions smells
 - Too long [CC-Chapt2]